CartoDB/carto-for-developers-guides/amazon-location/docs/guides/01-using-mapbox-gl.md

 ### Sign the requests to AWS

-We need to use them to sign the requests from Mapbox GL JS to our map resource using the credentials.
+We need to sign the requests from Mapbox GL JS to our map resource using the credentials.
 In order to do that, we take advantage of the [`transformRequest`](https://docs.mapbox.com/mapbox-gl-js/api/properties/#requestparameters) option to intercept the requests and modify them before they are sent.

 ```js
 AWS.config.region = identityPoolId.split(":")[0];